beyondstorage/specs/rfcs/38-service-pair-naming-style.md

 the style only applies for service's pairs and infos, global pairs' name should be discussed in related RFCs.

+`new` operation's pairs are also not included.
+Those pairs should follow the SDK's option name.

 ### Rule

 We should adopt a style called `API Native Style` which means our pairs name should be native in original API.